Ergotropic advantage in a measurement-fueled quantum heat engine

 The paper is organized as follows.
-Section \ref{model} describes the five-stroke heat cycle of the measurement-fueled engine, which is applied to a coupled qubits working medium in Section \ref{zzcase} for z-z measurements, while comparing with four-stroke and three-stroke cycle in Section \ref{4-stroke} and \ref{3-stroke} respectively.
+Section \ref{model} describes the five-stroke heat cycle of the measurement-fueled engine, which is applied to a coupled qubits working medium with z-z measurements in Section \ref{zzcase}, while comparing with the four-stroke and the three-stroke cycles in Section \ref{4-stroke} and \ref{3-stroke} respectively.
 Section \ref{xxcase} describes the results for other measurement directions.
-Section \ref{conclusions} concludes the work with a summary and outlook.
+We conclude our analysis in Section \ref{conclusions}.